mgatto/cordova-cli/doc/readme.md

 | --nobuild   | Skip building
 | --device    | Deploy to a device
 | --emulator  | Deploy to an emulator
+| --https     | Serve from Express over SSL.
+Store your SSL .key and .crt files to the project root.
+There are no default files for this.
 | --target    | Deploy to a specific target emulator/device.
 Use `--list` to display target options
 | --buildConfig=`<configFile>` | Default: build.json in cordova root directory. <br/> Use the specified build configuration file. `build.json` file is used to specify paramaters to customize the app build process especially related to signing the package.
 | `<platformOpts>` | To provide platform specific options, you must include them after `--` separator.
 Review platform guide docs for more details.